ComparisonJuly 6, 202610 min read

 Mullvad Browser is a collaboration between the Tor Project and Mullvad VPN.
 It's essentially Tor Browser without the Tor network — you get industry-leading anti-fingerprinting protection with normal browsing speeds.
 Every user looks identical to every other user, which defeats the most sophisticated tracking techniques.

 Mullvad Browser is free, open source, and works well with Mullvad's VPN.
-If you're willing to give up some features (no sync, no extensions) in exchange for the strongest anti-fingerprinting protection available in a daily-driver browser, this is the pick.
+If you're willing to give up some conveniences (no sync, no extensions beyond uBlock Origin and NoScript) in exchange for the strongest anti-fingerprinting protection in a daily-driver browser, this is the pick.

 Best for: Users with serious fingerprinting concerns who don't need Tor's network anonymity.